zenphyraell/zenphyraell/README.md

 xxxxx

-Always allowing c+h unless my name says otherwise !! even with ‘dni’! just please don’t talk to me if you do so, thanks
+Always allowing c+h unless my name says otherwise !! even with ‘dni’ ! just please don’t talk to me if you do so, thanks

 I swear I’m a fun person 🥹 but it mighttt take a bit of courage to completely open up to someone so please bear with me